 Their motto is The Golden Rule.
 They are a company with a conscience.
 Their mission is to make each of their products the best and safest that money can buy.
 Period.
 Guaranteed.
 And isn’t that what you want?

-If you are looking for pure, safe arthritis pain products that work, follow this 'pain trio' link.
+If you are looking for pure, safe arthritis pain products that work, follow this 'pain trio' (scroll linked page for My Arthritis Story) link.
 You’ll be glad you did.
 And, you won’t need to worry about tainted supplements.

 1 Doheny, Kathleen., Article, FDA Targets Tainted Dietary Supplements, WebMD, December 15, 2010 www.webmd.com/food-recipes/news/20101214/fda-targets-tainted-dietary-supplements#1